Currently, I teach in South Carolina. We are ranked 48th in education.

 “Those who can’t do, teach.”
 “You’re wasting your brain.”
 “Can’t you find a more useful job?”

 How often have teachers heard such adages?
 The retort in my mind, every time: well, would you rather a narrow-minded, ignorant individual attempt to teach our future health-care professionals, military officers, engineers, politicians, lawyers, etc. how to think critically and problem-solve?
 By all means!
+And let’s not even plunge into how underpaid traditionally women-dominated professions are in the United States.

 Every year, teachers feel our intelligence insulted by useless meetings, expensive professional development oftentimes not actually applicable to our demographic or content area (for 11 days before the students actually arrive for the academic year?!), weekly lesson plan submissions, and parent phone calls claiming, Susie did not cheat, she just used her resources.
 We are tired of it.
 Respect our degrees and years of experience.
 Respect education.
 Respect a love for learning and curiosity.
 Respect intellect and questions.
 Respect your children and our students.
 Respect us.